meuniv/NovaDTC/source/introduction.rst

 If you have any question
 ------------------------

 Contact your counselor or your scoutmaster!
-If you have questions about the program, contact Dr. Meunier  by `email <mailto:vinmeunier@gmail.com>`_.
+If you have questions about the program, contact Vincent Meunier  by `email <mailto:vinmeunier@gmail.com>`_ (as usual, make sure you copy an additional adult to all your communications with a leader!).

 .. image:: _images/logo4.png
    :scale: 50 %